PASTAplus/auth/docs/api/rule.md

 ## Update Rule

-Update the access control rule for a principal on a resource.
+Update the access control rule (ACR) for a principal on a resource.

 - Note: It is an error if the client attempts to modify the `changePermission` permission of a principal if no other principal has `changePermission` permission.

 ```
-PUT: /auth/v1/rule/<resource_key>/<principal>
+PUT: /auth/v1/rule/<resource_key>/<principal_edi_id>

+: The principal granted access by this ACR
 updateRule(
     edi_token
     resource_key: the unique resource key of the resource
-    principal: the principal of the ACR
+    principal_edi_id: The EDI-ID of the principal granted access through this rule
-    permission: the permission of the ACR (may be `None` if DELETE)
+    permission: The permission of the ACR (may be `None` if DELETE)
 )

 Returns;
-  200 OK if successful
+  200 OK
-  400 Bad Request if ACR is invalid
+  400 Bad Request - ACR is invalid
-  401 Unauthorized if the client does not provide a valid authentication token
-  403 Forbidden if client is not authorized to execute method or access ACR
-  404 If rule is not found
+  401 Unauthorized
+  403 Forbidden
+  404 Not Found
-  422 If no `changePermission` would occur
+  422 Unprocessable - No `changePermission` would occur

 Permissions:
   authenticated: changePermission